 2. How Does A Home Warranty Work?

 In case of an unexpected appliance/ system breakdown, you can open a claim by calling customer support or reporting it online.
 The home warranty company sends a technician to fix the issue.
-Most companies have around the clock customer service facility for processing claims.
+Most companies have around-the-clock customer service facilities for processing claims.

 3. What Major Appliances Are Covered In-Home Warranty?

-Most basic plans cover major appliances and systems like heating, air conditioning, plumbing systems, electrical appliances, kitchen and laundry appliances, plumbing stoppages, toilets, sump pump, bathroom whirlpool motor pump, recirculating hot water pump, water heater, heating and ductwork, telephone system, central vacuum system, garage door opener, ceiling fans, attic and exhaust fans, smoke detectors, doorbells, dishwasher, range, oven, cooktops, built-in microwave, instant hot water dispenser, and trash compactor.
+Most basic plans cover major appliances and systems like heating, air conditioning, plumbing systems, electrical appliances, kitchen and laundry appliances, plumbing stoppages, toilets, sump pumps, bathroom whirlpool motor pumps, recirculating hot water pumps, water heaters, heating and ductwork, telephone system, central vacuum system, garage door opener, ceiling fans, attic and exhaust fans, smoke detectors, doorbells, dishwasher, range, oven, cooktops, built-in microwave, instant hot water dispenser, and trash compactor.

 4. Who Pays For Home Warranty Coverage?

 It all depends.
 Generally, the buyer pays the cost of a home warranty policy.
 However, the seller may buy a buyer’s policy to avoid certain liabilities that may occur after closing a deal.
 You can also buy a policy on existing homes.

 For sellers: Usually, the coverage varies from company to company.
 Coverage begins when the enrollment form is received and continues through the listing agreement period.
 For buyers: Coverage begins at closing (when the title is transferred and payment is received).
 For Existing Homeowners: Generally, coverage is effective 30 days after receipt of funds.
 Check with the contract guidelines to confirm the duration.